Adroiti/docs-for-code-review-tools/Cppcheck/uninitdata.md

-Pattern: Uninitdata
+Pattern: Memory is allocated but not initialized

 Issue: -

 ## Description

-Memory is allocated but not initialized: varname
+Memory is allocated but not initialized.

 ## Further Reading